I-3-2-1.Overview-Analyst Actions on Requests for Review

 NOTE 1:

 The AC may mail an acknowledgement letter that confirms receipt of the claimant's request for review.
-The acknowledgment letter is not an EOT and should not be used to respond to a request for an EOT.
+The acknowledgement letter is not an EOT and should not be used to respond to a request for an EOT.

 NOTE 2: